viviajs/vivia-marked/README.md

-# vivia-renderer-marked
+# vivia-marked
-Add marked as a renderer to Vivia
+Add marked to Vivia

 ## Options
 Options are put directly to [marked](https://marked.js.org/using_advanced#options).